Things to do during half term in Chichester, Bognor Regis, Midhurst and Petworth

 Easter half term this year is from April 2 until Friday, April 16.

-Scroll through our gallery of nine things to do in the Chichester area over Easterhalf-term and if you have other ideas for us to add to the list, please do let us know.
+Scroll through our gallery of things to do in the Chichester area over Easter half-term and if you have other ideas for us to add to the list, please do let us know.

 1. Easter audio storytrail, Oaklands Park, Chichester - free